 - Employers should also provide employees with a Statement of Rights for Paid Family Leave when you learn they are taking a leave that would qualify under this new law, which is similar to the requirement to provide such a notice when they may be eligible for disability benefits.

 - What do employees have to do to claim paid family leave?

 - If an employee has a foreseeable need for leave, s/he must give 30-days’ advance notice so you can plan for the absence.
 In notifying you, the employee should indicate whether s/he is seeking continuous or intermittent leave.
 You can require leave to be taken in full-day increments, but may permit smaller increments.

 - If the event giving rise to the need for leave was not foreseeable, the employee must notify you as quickly as possible.
 If the employee fails to do so without unusual circumstances justifying the failure, you can delay or partially deny the employee’s request.

 - It is incumbent on the employee to submit a completed request for PFL to the carrier.
-No benefits shall be required to be paid until the completed request for PFL, together with any necessary certifications or proof of claim documentation, has been submitted to the carrier.
+No benefits are required to be paid until the completed request for PFL, together with any necessary certifications or proof of claim documentation, has been submitted to the carrier.

 - How does the employee receive payment?

 - Within 18 days of filing a complete claim for benefits, the insurance carrier (or you, if you self-insure) must pay the employee or deny the claim or provide an explanation of the denial.

 a.
 Payment to the employee is made by the carrier and must be by check, direct deposit, or debit card.

 b.
 If the carrier gives employees a choice of method of payment, it must contact the employee upon receipt of a PFL claim and may require the employee to choose between direct deposit or debit card as the method of payment, unless the employee certifies the need for payment by check.